agnwinds/python/docs/sphinx/source/radiation.rst

 simply
 choose a value for the second column.
 The use case here is fairly specific, especially with regard to the first parameter T.
-If the disk or central object temperature outside the temperatures in the grid, then Sirocco will "adjust" the spectrum assuming that the overall spectrum changes as a BB would, but the features in the spectrum are unchanged.
+If the disk or central object temperature outside the temperatures in the grid, then SIROCCO will "adjust" the spectrum assuming that the overall spectrum changes as a BB would, but the features in the spectrum are unchanged.
 If the gravity goes outside the range of the grid, the closest value is chosen.